General considerations about adaptive trials

 At the design stage, researchers should use the most appropriate and feasible design to address the research questions.
 Adaptive designs do not provide solutions to every research question or problem but can provide benefits when used in the right context.
 It is not advisable to tailor research questions to suit the adaptive design without a clear scientific rationale, just because it is appealing to certain stakeholders and en-vogue.
 The need for an adaptive design and the appropriateness of adaptive features should be dictated by the research questions and goals.

 An adaptive design should be used when it adds value in addressing research questions compared to alternative trial designs.
 Thus, researchers need to understand available opportunities offered by adaptive designs and how their value can be assessed (e.g., fewer patients required, shorter expected trial duration, costs saved, higher precision in estimating treatment effects) in a given context as well as their limitations.
-PANDA users may wish to read these tutorial papers highlighting the research questions that can be addressed or goals that can be achieved by using adaptive designs 1, 2, 3.
+PANDA users may wish to read these tutorial papers highlighting the research questions that can be addressed or goals that can be achieved by using adaptive designs 1, 2, 3 as well as purpose and reasoning behind interim analyses for early stopping for efficacy, futility, or harm with real-life examples 4.

 Figure 1 can help the research team in the thought process to decide if an adaptive design is needed.

 An adaptive design should be used when it adds value in addressing research questions compared to alternative trial designs.
 Thus, researchers need to understand available opportunities offered by adaptive designs and how their value can be assessed (e.g., fewer patients required, shorter expected trial duration, costs saved, higher precision in estimating treatment effects) in a given context as well as their limitations.
-PANDA users may wish to read these tutorial papers highlighting the research questions that can be addressed or goals that can be achieved by using adaptive designs 1, 2, 3.
+PANDA users may wish to read these tutorial papers highlighting the research questions that can be addressed or goals that can be achieved by using adaptive designs 1, 2, 3 as well as purpose and reasoning behind interim analyses for early stopping for efficacy, futility, or harm with real-life examples 4.

 Figure 1 can help the research team in the thought process to decide if an adaptive design is needed.